Circumstances have changed - individual voluntary arrangements

 You can no longer make payments

 If your circumstances change and you can no longer make the payments into your IVA, you should tell your insolvency practitioner (IP) straight away.
-You might be able to pay a lower amount.
-If not, it might be best for you to cancel your IVA.
+Find out what to do if you're struggling to pay your IVA.

 Your income increases